 A series of key rulings during the early 1960s established the role of courts in redistricting cases, which Chief Justice Earl Warren later concluded were the most important cases decided during his tenure.
 While the Supreme Court has nixed the ability to challenge partisan gerrymandering cases in federal court, it has set important precedent in protecting (and sometimes weakening) minority voting rights in racial gerrymandering cases.

-In today’s Explainer, we’re breaking down some of the most crucial redistricting cases in our nation’s history.
+In today’s piece, we break down some of the most crucial redistricting cases in our nation’s history.

 “One Person, One Vote” Cases